luckyshot/miki/README.md

 License
 ---------------------

-Miki is authored by [Xavier Esteve](https://xaviesteve.com/) and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike license](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+Miki is authored by [Xavier Esteve](https://xaviesteve.com/) and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike license](https://creativecommons.org/licenses/by-nc-sa/3.0/).

 Disclaimer
 ---------------------

+Anyone that knows or discovers the folder names will have read+write access to all files in it, so remember to use long names for the folders and only share them with those you want to have access.
+You can rename a folder to change the access link.

-Please check the code by yourself before using it in a production environment.
+Please check the code by yourself before using it in a production environment, while I consider it myself secure, I may be unaware of a vulnerability.